 We suggest the shoulder seasons of April to mid-June and then September to the end of October for good prices, smaller crowds, and still nice weather.
 Obviously, that might not work if you only have summers off from work but it’s still something to consider!

 Weather and Climate in Europe

 If you are travelling to Europe for the first time, climate and weather is something that will definitely dictate your travel plans.
 It’s good to know that there are lots of different climate zones in Europe.
 Even within these zones, you can get varying weather conditions.

 Generally speaking, the Nordic countries are the coldest but they can become warm and quite enjoyable in the summer months.
 We actually named our favourite Europe cities to visit in winter.
 The farther you go south towards the Mediterranean Sea, the warmer the weather gets.

 If you want popular places to check out that are good for the summer season, then countries like Croatia, Spain, Portugal, and Italy are good bets.
 That said, summer is popular so these places can get busy!
-If you want popular places to check out in the winter, we really love Denmark, Norway, and Iceland.
-Of course, you can visit these countries in the warmer seasons, as well – this is just a guide to when we really liked visiting these countries.
+If you’d like to visit some popular places in the winter, we really love Denmark, Norway, and Iceland.
+Of course, you can visit these countries in the warmer seasons as well – this is just a guide to when we really liked visiting these countries.

 Visa Information to Visit Europe

 When you are travelling to Europe, it’s important to keep in mind which passport you hold and which countries you are travelling to.
 Europe has a few different areas which require different visas to enter (or not).
 Most of continental Europe (but not all of the countries) are part of Schengen Zone.
 This zone is not the same as the European Union.